pombredanne/yocto-spdx/README.md

 Yocto+SPDX Description Source:
 (https://spdx.org/tools/community/yoctospdx)

-This project will remove some of the funtionality from the original Yocto+SPDX project code and replace it with DoSOCS.
+This iteration of Yocto+SPDX removes some of the functionality from the original Yocto+SPDX project code and replaces it with DoSOCS.
-DoSOCS was built to process software packages into SPDX documents.
-This utility scans, stores, and prints spdx documents.
-DoSOCS Stores SPDX docs in a MySQL database.
+DoSOCS is a command line tool that processes software packages into SPDX documents.
+DoSOCS scans and prints SPDX documents and uses a MySQL database for caching and storage.
 (https://github.com/socs-dev-env/DoSOCS)

 Licensing